zabbix/ansible-collection/roles/zabbix_agent/README.md

 ------------
 This role uses official Zabbix packages and repository for component installation.
 Target machines require direct or [**HTTP proxy**](#playbook-9) internet access to Zabbix repository [**repo.zabbix.com**](https://repo.zabbix.com).

-For self-hosted repository mirrors override URL for [`repository_mirror`](#general-settings) variable.
+For self-hosted repository mirrors, override URL for [`repository_mirror`](#general-settings) variable.

 The role contains firewalld application rule to allow agent listen port.
 Firewalld is required on the target machines for this rule to work.
 Automatic mode `apply_firewalld_rule = auto` checks if firewalld is installed.
-Firewalld is a recommended method as it can work with iptables and nftables both.
-Firewalld can be installed on RHEL and Debian based distributions.
+Firewalld is a recommended method as it can work with both iptables and nftables.
+Firewalld can be installed on RHEL- and Debian-based distributions.

 Multiple tasks require `superuser` privileges (sudo).